TimMouskhelichvili/personal/public/static/markdown/blog/typescript-map/en.md

 ### How to iterate through a map?

-You can iterate through a map using the `for` loop and get the key/value pair.
+You can iterate through a map using the `for` loop and get each key/value pair.

 ```typescript
 for (let i in map) {